weixingsun/navi/README.md

 function 5: Choosing other modes could display one corresponding route on the map

-function 6: User can reverse current and destination location (wip)
+function 6: User can reverse current and destination location

-function 7: Share the route to others (wip)

 non-functional 1: unit test using jest, all cases in __tests__ , all passed

 non-functional 2: end2end test using appium, https://github.com/weixingsun/navi_appium, all passed

-non-functional 3: supported OS: ios, android
+non-functional 3: supported OS: ios 10+, android 4.4+

-non-functional 4: eslint (wip)

 How to install:

 1. git clone

-2. npm i --save
+2. cd navi && npm i --save

 3. react-native run-android ( --variant=release )